Chrysler Viper GTS-R: Racing history

 2004 would see the Viper GTS-Rs begin to be phased out.
 Only Zwaan's Racing would be entered in the full FIA GT season, earning ninth in the championship.
 Vipers would remain dominant in FFSA GT and Italian GT, winning eleven and five races respectively.
 For 2005, the only Viper entry in FIA GT would be a single entry at the Spa 24 Hours, finishing 12th, while Italian GT would see only three teams competing and unable to score any victories.
 French GT became the only series in which Vipers were competitive, which lured former Formula One champion Alain Prost to run Viper GTS-R chassis #C50 in the series as part of his 50th birthday, eventually winning one race as part of the Vipers nine victories that season.

 In 2006, Viper GTS-Rs continue in French GT and Italian GT, although their victories continued to diminish.
 By 2007, the homologation of the Viper GTS-Rs would come to an end as the Viper GTS bodystyle had been replaced nearly seven years prior.
 Few privateers entered Vipers in French and Italian GT, while Red Racing would enter a lone car in select rounds of the FIA GT Championship as part of the amateur Citation Cup but would be unable to even finish any of its events.
 In 2008 Italian team Lanza Motorsport entered a GTS-R in the Italian round of the FIA GT Championship, but the car did not finish the race.

 In 2007, a Viper GTS-R was first raced during a historic event at Magny-Cours by Florent Moulin.
-The new GT90s serial accepts former FIA GT racers from 1990 to 2000.
-The car was chassis C23, the FIA GT Championship-winning car from 1999 driven as by Karl Wendlinger and Olivier Beretta, completely restored into original 1999 Oreca specifications.
-The same car was invited at Goodwood Festival of Speed in 2008 and driven by its period driver Justin Bell in its Le Mans 1999 livery when Justin drove this very car to second place in GTS.
-In November 2008 Florent Moulin entered it again in GT90's Revival race at Le Castellet, co-driven by another of its period driver from Le Mans 1999 Marc Duez.
+The then-new GT90s Revival series accepts former FIA GT racers from 1990 to 2000.
+The car was chassis C23, the FIA GT Championship-winning car from 1999, as driven by Karl Wendlinger and Olivier Beretta, completely restored into original 1999 Oreca specifications.
+The same car was invited to the Goodwood Festival of Speed in 2008 and driven by its period driver Justin Bell, in its Le Mans 1999 livery, when Justin drove this very car to second place in GTS.
+In November 2008 Florent Moulin entered it again in the GT90s Revival race at Paul Ricard, co-driven by another of its period drivers from Le Mans 1999, Marc Duez.
 In 2010, chassis 27 participated in the Goodwood Festival of Speed to celebrate the tenth anniversary 24 Hours of Daytona victory.
-One of the Viper GTS-Rs run by Oreca in the 1997 24 Hours of Le Mans was purchased by Ken Finneran and entered in the 2007 24 Hours of Silverstone race organised by Britcar, it was entered by KTF Group and completed 142 laps before retiring.
-The drivers were Mark Dwyer, Finneran, Robert Huff and Adam Sharpe.
+One of the Viper GTS-Rs run by Oreca in the 1997 24 Hours of Le Mans was purchased by Ken Finneran and entered in the 2007 24 Hours of Silverstone race organised by Britcar.
+It was entered by KTF Group and completed 142 laps before retiring.
+The drivers were Phil Bennett, Mark Dwyer, Finneran, Robert Huff and Adam Sharpe.